-The village of Taylor, known for its combination of the traditional life with modern and original arts, will host its twenty-seventh annual all-day Sacred Harp singing on Saturday, October 11 at the United Methodist Church.
-Singing will commence at 10:00, followed by potluck dinner and more singing until 3:00 PM.
+The village of Taylor, known for its combination of the traditional life with modern and original arts, will host its thirty-fifth annual all-day Sacred Harp singing on Saturday, October 7 at the United Methodist Church.
+Singing commences at 10:00, followed by potluck dinner and more singing until 2:30 PM.
 Warren Steel of Oxford will be in charge.
-The Reverend Eddie Willis and the congregation invite the public to attend and participate.
+The Reverend Eddie Willis and the congregation invited the public to attend and participate.
 Taylor United Methodist Church, with its resonant wooden floor and beaded wood walls, is an ideal location to hear this thrilling harmony, which is not accompanied by harps or any other instruments.

 Today Sacred Harp singing is experiencing a massive revival: singings and conventions have sprung up all across the United States, as well as in Canada, the United Kingdom and Ireland.
-Larger singings attract hundreds of singers and listeners, who learn about the music from the Internet or by word of mouth: Warren Steel maintains a Sacred Harp home page at Ole Miss.
+Larger singings attract hundreds of singers and listeners, who learn about the music from the Internet or by word of mouth: Warren Steel maintains a Sacred Harp web site at Ole Miss.

 This singing was formerly held at Pilgrim's Rest Primitive Baptist Church.
 Members of that congregation, and residents of Taylor, Sand Hill, Springdale and Pine Flat, are particularly invited to attend, as are visitors from the Oxford-University community.
 Local residents are asked to bring a dish to share for dinner.
-For more information, call Warren and Anne Steel at 662 236-5356.
+For more information, call Warren Steel at 662 801-3707.

 From Oxford, take Old Taylor Road (Old Taylor Road exit from hwy 6/US278) to the south 7.5 miles to the village of Taylor; church is on your right.
-From Bruce and points south, take hwy 9W and hwy 7 toward Oxford.
-After you cross the Yocona River take a left on hwy 328.
-(You can ignore signs that say that hwy 328 is closed.)
-After 3.5 miles bear right on CR 335 (Cutoff Road) until it ends, then turn right; look for the church on your left.
+From points north or south, take hwy 7 south of Oxford.
+Turn west on hwy 328 to Taylor, then bear right on the Cutoff Road (CR 335) into Taylor.

 [ Sacred Harp Singing | Warren Steel | Music Dept. | UM Home ]